 1. Keep all your documents in a Google Drive

 Save a copy of your passport, ID, drivers license, travel insurance, credit card, international drivers license and ticket in a Google Drive folder.
 That way, should you lose any of your documentation, you can access it from any device, anywhere in the world.
+This can be easily done, especially if you don’t have the necessary travel accessories to help ensure that these important documents are on your person at all times.
+You don’t want to lose your credit card, after all, as how will you be able to pay for souvenirs to bring back home, or any emergencies that require you to have payment for?
+It would be a nightmare, so take copies of your important documents before traveling.
 As I have important documents stored, just to be assure myself, I looked into finding something similar to the best vpn in canada, as I knew with this, I wouldn’t have to worry about all my important documents.
 It is best to be safe than sorry.
 Plus, when you’re travelling, there’s nothing worse than not being prepared!

 2. You only need three pairs of shoes